isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 ------------------------

 The kea-dhcp4 server partially supports long options (RFC3396).
-Since Kea 2.1.6, the server accepts configuring long options and suboptions (longer than 255 bytes).
-The options and suboptions are stored internally in their unwrapped form and they can be processed as usual using the parser language.
-On send, the server splits long options and suboptions into multiple options and suboptions, using the respective option code.
+Since Kea 2.1.6, the server accepts configuring long options and sub-options (longer than 255 bytes).
+The options and sub-options are stored internally in their unwrapped form and they can be processed as usual using the parser language.
+On send, the server splits long options and sub-options into multiple options and sub-options, using the respective option code.

 ::